nativecode-dev/chest/README.md

 Actually, it's a set of tools to manage TypeScript projects, whether they are stand-alone or workspace-based (either [Yarn](https://yarnpkg.com) or [Lerna](https://lernajs.io).

-# What Problems Does Get Solved
+# What Problems Get Solved

 CHEST will...